codership/documentation/galeracluster/source/training/videos/index.rst

    .. rst-class:: list-abstract

-      How to install and configure a load balancer (e.g., HA Proxy) to balance traffic among nodes in a Galera Cluster.
+      Too much traffic on one node and very little on others is not good.
+This video shows how to install and configure a load balancer to distribute traffic among nodes in a cluster.

 .. container:: list-col2